confluentinc/cp-docker-images/docs/quickstart.rst

         -e ZOOKEEPER_CLIENT_PORT=32181 \
         confluentinc/cp-zookeeper:3.2.1

   This command instructs Docker to launch an instance of the ``confluentinc/cp-zookeeper:3.2.1`` container and name it ``zookeeper``.
-We also specify that we want to use host networking and pass in the required parameter for running Zookeeper: ``ZOOKEEPER_CLIENT_PORT``.
+We also specify that we want to use host networking and pass in the required parameter for running ZooKeeper: ``ZOOKEEPER_CLIENT_PORT``.
 For a full list of the available configuration options and more details on passing environment variables into Docker containers, see the `configuration reference docs <configuration.html>`_.

-  We'll check the Docker logs to confirm that the container has booted up successfully and started the Zookeeper service.
+  We'll check the Docker logs to confirm that the container has booted up successfully and started the ZooKeeper service.
 The command to do that is:

   .. sourcecode:: bash